 - This 2-egg recipe makes a 2″ deep loaf (once cooled) in a 9×5″ loaf tin.
 Since this is quite shallow, I recommend slicing it into six large finger-shaped servings.

-- To serve this cake as a dessert, combine with fresh fruit and/or whipped cream and/or icing sugar… the choice is yours.
+- To serve as a dessert, combine with fresh fruit and/or whipped cream and/or icing sugar.
 Above, I went for peach slices glazed in a little butter and sugar.

 - You may see a dense streak in your cake here and there – see my photo above!
 It happens for a lot of reasons, but don’t worry – it tastes the same.
 (For the record, I don’t think I mixed my butter in evenly enough.)